emb-lib/arm-none-eabi-startup/README.md

 }
 //------------------------------------------------------------------------------
 ```
 At first, `__low_level_init()` function called.
 The function by default returns `1` that means to perform initialization of RAM data objects.
-The user can override this function - in particular, to set up clock speed, check type of start ('cold', 'warm', etc.) and return `0` if required that causes skip of static initialization.
+The user can override this function - in particular, to set up clock speed, check type of start ('cold', 'warm', etc.) and return `0` if required that causes skip of initialization.

 The second initialization function `_init()` called from `__libc_init_array()`<sup>[1](#footnote1)</sup> just before global class-object constructors call.